AdventuresomeBamboo/AdventuresomeBamboo/README.md

 ## Solution ##

-Through the use of maps and graphs and customized ranges, USDA API data is presented in a way that is easily understood by the user.
+Through the use of maps and graphs and customized ranges, data is presented in a way that is easily understood by the user.

 ## How to Get Started ##